-If you follow TBS founders Cathy (Poor Little It Girl) and Jessica (My Style Vita) you may have noticed they’ve been recirculating old blog posts.
+If you follow TBS founders Cathy (Poor Little It Girl) and Jessica (An Indigo Day) you may have noticed they’ve been recirculating old blog posts.
 But what does that mean?
 Why should you, as a blogger, be utilizing and monetizing off of older content on your website.
 Today, we’re going to dive into all the reasons to take what’s old and make it new again to drive more traffic and conversions.

 What Does It Mean To Recirculate A Blog Post?